These swimming holes are all located in North East Victoria, including spots in the Mount Buffalo National

 My companion website Ankle Deep Water

 that I have come across during my search for swimming holes.
-They are mostly too shallow to swim in, but suitable for water play.
+They are mostly too shallow to swim in, but suitable for cooling off your feet or water play.

 These include splash parks, splash pads, shallow entry lakes and shallow entry beaches.
-They can be a great option if you have a young family.
+They can be a great option for less experienced swimmers.

 Before you head out, make sure to read the